react-epfl/graasp-developers/source/index.html.md

 The creation and deletion of this type of entity is not available in the API - `app-instances` are created/deleted when the corresponding item/app is created/deleted in Graasp.

-# Entities: App-Instance-Resource
+# Entities: AppInstanceResource

-An `app-instance-resource` is a document that holds data linked to a specific app and user pair.
+An `AppInstanceResource` is a document that holds data linked to a specific app and user pair.
 It can be anything, be it some user input or some metadata generated by the app and related to that user.

-For the same user and app pair there can be any number of `app-instance-resources`.
+For the same user and app pair there can be any number of `AppInstanceResource` objects.

-`app-instance-resources` can be potentially accessed by other users with more permissions.
+`AppInstanceResource` objects can be potentially accessed by other users with more permissions.

 Both Graasp Users and Light Users can use the API endpoints for this entitiy.